Various Info>Rip Off page 1 2 3 4 5

 The Nazi Cyborg Rudolph von Stroheim

-Rudolph von Stroheim (of manga/anime JoJo's Bizarre Adventure) is a Nazi who wears a uniform similar to Vega.
-He has a skull and wings logo like Vega (more on Vega and the Nazis in the Various Info setion) and comes back after being killed as partly cyborg (or whatever that is called).
+Rudolph von Stroheim (of manga/anime JoJo's Bizarre Adventure) is a Nazi who wears an SS uniform similar to Vega.
+He has a skull and wings logo like Vega (more on Vega and the Nazis in the Various Info setion) and comes back after being killed as a bionic.
+He also has a high tech base like Vega.

 Note: Capcom has based other characters on JoJo's BA characters and has released a Street Fighter like 2D fighter of the series.
-More JoJo info later down the page.
+More on JoJo's BA and von Stroheim further down the page.

 The Brockens